consciousmayank/blood_pressure_log/README.md

 - Profile for a user.
 - A better and mordern looking UI for the application.
 As of now only using the native elements from flutter.
 - Support the web front of the application too with proper UI.
+- When ever user sends a FCM token, save it if user has not token saved.
+Otherwise update the old one.